What’s the fastest way to multiply money?

 And, instead of the sterile white background, she uses a vintage barn wood door and plants as a backdrop to help customers visualize how the items might look in their homes.

-Here’s an example from Keely’s eBay store:
+Here’s an example from Keely’s eBay store (no longer operating):

 It’s also important to put a keyword-rich, descriptive title and a detailed description of the item.